Recovering Damages for Nerve Injuries in Ada, OK

 Complex Regional Pain Syndrome (CRPS)

-CRPS develops after injury and produces:
+CRPS can develop after injuries and produces:

-- Intense pain syndrome
+- Severe pain

 - Skin color changes